Safety and Security

 - Tornado drills

-State law requires school districts to conduct a minimum of five lockdown drills, five dire drills and one tornado drill each school year.
+State law requires school districts to conduct a minimum of five lockdown drills, five fire drills and one tornado drill each school year.

 In the event of a critical incident or emergency at a school, we ask that our families and community do the following: